glena/gcodify/README.md

   -p, --precision [value]         Laser beam size.
 Defaults to 0.01mm.
   -lon, --laser-on-code [value]   GCODE to turn laser ON.
 Defaults to M106.
   -lof, --laser-off-code [value]  GCODE to turn laser OFF.
 Defaults to M107.
   -s, --laser-speed [value]       Speed for the movements while engraving.
-Defaults to 40 mm/s.
+Defaults to 10 mm/s.
   -t, --travel-speed [value]      Speed for the movements while traveling.
 Defaults to 200 mm/s.
   -pt, --pixel-threshold [value]  Threshold where a pixel is identified as black (from 0 to 255).
 Defaults to 128.
   -b, --image-brighness [value]   Tweaks the image brighness (from -1 to 1) -c, --image-contrast [value]    Tweaks the image contrast (from -1 to 1) -q, --image-quality [value]     Image quality (from 0 to 100).
 Defaults to 60.
   -o, --output-filename [value]   Overrides the filename used for the process output.
 Used for both preview and gcode output.
-  -o, --output-filename [value]   Overrides the filename used for the process output.
-Used for both preview and gcode output.
   --preview                       Will generate an image instead of a GCODE to preview what the CCODE will look like.
+  --debug                         Show debug info such as stack traces and debug logs.
   -h, --help                      output usage information
   ```